 Advanced Aerosol Reduction Tools

 Even though we are using different equipment that helps with reducing the aerosols, each operatory room won’t be used for 3 hours after finishing a procedure.
-Our staff will disinfect the room once after the procedure is done and once again after the 3 hours have passed.
+Our staff will disinfect the room once the procedure is done and once again after the 3 hours have passed.

 CDC-Approved Instrument Sterilization